 Customer Care Instructions

-Epoxy coating can set your floors apart from standard flooring.
-The great thing about epoxy floor coating is its durable and easy to care for.
-Although epoxy floors are easy to care for special care needs to be taken to ensure the coated floors last for many years to come.
+Resinous coatings can set your floors apart from standard flooring.
+The great thing about our floor coatings are: they're durable and easy to care for.
+Although resinous floors are easy to care for special care needs to be taken to ensure the coated floors last for many years to come.

 Things to avoid when cleaning your coated floors: